IvanNovCode/resource-pack/README.md

 Items that the resource pack adds at the moment:
 - Steampunk Sword (changes all kinds of swords)
+- Cylinder (change carved pumpkin)
+- Cane (changes all kinds of swords and stick)

-To get any item, change its name to the one in the list above, you can put any characters between the words.
+To get any item, change its name to the one in the list above.

 Last update: 15.08.2022